 Foreign exchange forward contracts and options are purchased to mitigate the risk of changes in foreign exchange rates associated with certain payables, receivables and forecasted transactions denominated in certain foreign currencies.
-These derivative contracts do not qualify for hedge accounting under IFRS 9, and are initially recognized at fair value on the date the contract is entered into and subsequently remeasured at their fair value.
+These derivative contracts do not qualify for hedge accounting under IFRS 9, and are initially recognized at fair value on the date the contract is entered into and subsequently re-measured at their fair value.
 Gains or losses arising from changes in the fair value of the derivative contracts are recognized immediately in profit or loss.
 The counterparties for these contracts are generally banks or financial institutions.
-The following table gives details in respect of the notional amount of outstanding foreign exchange contracts as at March 31, 2016 and 2015.
+The following table gives details in respect of the notional amount of outstanding foreign exchange contracts as at March 31, 2017 and 2016.

 As of

-March 31, 2016 March 31, 2015
+March 31, 2017 March 31, 2016

 Forward contracts

-In U.S. Dollars (Sell) 3,000 -
+In U.S. Dollars (Sell) 3,000 3,000

+In U.S. Dollars (Buy) 9,800 -

-The Company recognized a net gain on the forward contracts of '272 (March 31, 2015: '6,094) for the year ended March 31, 2016.
+The Company recognized a net loss on the forward contracts of \gtrless 14,338 (March 31, 2016: \gtrless 272 - Net gain) for the year ended March 31, 2017.